ReagentX/crabapple/README.md

 ## ⚠️ Warning ⚠️

-This library is currently in an beta state and should not be used in production code.
+This library is currently in beta state and should not be used in production code.

 ## Features